How to Create Single File Deployments in .Net 6 / VS2022

 Enable Compression for Smaller Single File Deployment Bundles

-To enable compression on single file deployments, simply edit the .csproj and add the following EnableCompressionInSingleFile option to the XML.
+To enable compression on single file deployments, edit the .csproj and add the following EnableCompressionInSingleFile option to the XML.

 xml